 Like with eczema, researchers are unsure of the exact causes of psoriasis.
 It is thought to be linked to problems with the immune system, specifically white T cells in the blood.
 Researchers have seen promise in using cannabinoids through immune system regulation effects.

 Hemp vs Marijuana : What’s the Difference?

 There’s often some confusion between hemp oil vs cannabis oil.
 Both come from the cannabis sativa plant, but the biology of the two are decidedly different.
 While both plants contain compounds known as cannabinoids, marijuana contains the most well-known cannabinoid, THC (responsible for the “high” most people associate with cannabis in general) while hemp contains large amounts of CBD (also known as cannabidiol, which contains no psychoactive effects).

-Since industrial hemp is naturally rich in CBD and has been bred to have only trace amounts of THC, many people today are turning to industrial hemp products as an alternative to medical marijuana.
-Medical marijuana is not legal in all states in the US and many countries worldwide, while products made from industrial hemp can be a safe and legal alternative.
-You can get many of the same beneficial effects of medical marijuana from industrial hemp products without getting “high.”
+Since hemp is naturally rich in CBD and has been bred to have only trace amounts of THC, many people today are turning to hemp products as an alternative to medical marijuana.
+Medical marijuana is not legal in all states in the US and many countries worldwide, while products made from hemp can be a safe and legal alternative.
+You can get many of the same beneficial effects of medical marijuana from hemp products without getting “high.”